Venture Capital

 You’ll have a tough time finding limited partners willing to invest their money if you don’t have a track record of successful investing.

-So before launching a VC fund, it’s crucial to spend some time in the venture capital ecosystem or investing your own money as an angel investor, giving you the chance to learn the processes and how to provide value for your LPs and portfolio companies.
+So before launching a VC fund and reviewing pitch decks and business plans, it’s crucial to spend some time in the venture capital ecosystem or investing your own money as an angel investor, giving you the chance to learn the processes and how to provide value for your LPs and portfolio companies.
 This is also where you’ll develop your network.
 Connections are critical in venture capitalism.
-There’s no point in starting a VC fund unless you are exceptionally well-connected.
+There’s no point in starting a VC fund unless you are exceptionally well-connected and have experience working at a successful venture capital fund or angel investing.

 If you are an operator (former entrepreneur, executive or subject matter expert) who can provide hands-on guidance and leverage your professional networks to fundraise and help early-stage founders, we recommend you partner with a “financial” VC or someone with a track record of putting institutional capital to work.

-In some cases, a VC without a “brand” works with one who has a personal audience such as a large LinkedIn following.
-You might have money, but you need someone with knowledge and connections or the other way around.
-The point is that it’s often wise to find a partner to start your VC fund that brings a complementary skill or experience to the firm.
+In some cases, a VC without a “brand” works with one who has a personal audience, such as a large LinkedIn following.
+You might have money, but you need someone with knowledge and connections—or the other way around.
+The point is that it’s often wise to find a partner to start your VC fund who brings a complementary skill or experience to the firm.

 As a General Partner, you are expected to “have skin in the game” by contributing to your fund, ensuring you and your partners have a strong interest in the fund’s success.
 On average, GPs contribute around 2-5% of the fund’s total size with their own money.